CleverTap/terraform-provider-expensify/README.md

 ## Exceptions

+* Managing user role should be done through UI.
 * Updating of the fields `manager_email`, `approves_to`, `over_limit_approver`, and `approval_limit` is meaningful only if Approval Mode for policy is Advanced Approval.
 * Updating `first_name` and `last_name` in any one policy will automatically update them in other policies.
 * Not allowed overwriting `first_name` and `last_name` values manually set by the employee in their Expensify account.